brainhub/modsqr/README.md

 x^2^2^37 will take approximately 1 day and 83.9173 min (1.05828 day) to compute on this system (t=37)
 ```

-Finally, here is a test on AVX-512 capable PC:
+Finally, here is a test on a AVX-512-capable CPU:

 ```
 $ ./sqr_test